dulo-tech/xlog/README.md

 The `xlog.GetLogger()` function gives you the ease of a global logger, with the flexibility of named loggers.
-The function acts like a factory and global registry, which is useful when you have hundreds or even thousands of objects that need a logger, but you don't want to create thousands of *Logger instances.
+The function acts like a factory and global registry, which is useful when you have hundreds or even thousands of objects that need a logger, but you don't want to create thousands of *DefaultLogger instances.

 ```go
 package main